DHunscher/urlnet-python-library/readme.txt

 0.90: Many new features added, a few bugs fixed, a bunch of new examples.
 Apologies for the lack of detail, but the user guide covers everything.
-There's too much to list out here in the release notes.
+There's too much to list here in the release notes.

 0.82: Added urlutils functions for persisting (saving and loading) networks.